Skip to main content

 1. Loving v.
 United States, 517 U.S. 748, 774 (1996).
 Justice Stevens (concurring) raised the question of whether a “service connection” requirement applies to capital cases.
 See also United States v.
 Simoy, 46 M.J.
 601 (A.F.
 Ct.
 Crim.
 App.
 1996) (a capital murder case in which the court made a specific finding that the felony murder was “service-connected”).

 2. United States v.
 Hennis, 79 M.J.
 370, 379 (C.A.A.F.
 2020).
-The CAAF has rejected Justice Stevens’s suggestion in Loving that the government must demonstrate a “service connection” in capital cases.
+The CAAF has rejected Justice Stevens’s suggestion in Loving that the government need not demonstrate a “service connection” in capital cases stating, "[w]e hold that Solorio applies to capital cases."

 E. Subject Matter Jurisdiction over Reservists/National Guard Members.